hayashi-laboratory/ImmunofluorescenceAnalysis/README.md

   - *PSD95* channel3 (red)
   - channel2 (blue) is not used

   If your images are not in this order, change the channel numbers in `line 114-116` of the macro to match your images.

+---
+### *ProcessFolderAbetaMicrogliaOverlapAnalysis.ijm*

+  **First, run the macro then choose a directory that has images you want to analyze.**
+  High magnification or cropped images are preferable.